Convergence of Dermoscopic and Histopathological Findings in Diagnosing Cutaneous Lichen Planus (CLP)

 • Tariq Rashid Allama Iqbal Medical College/Jinnah hospital Lahore

-• Muhammad Talha Farooq
+• Muhammad Talha Farooq King Edward Medical College/Mayo Hospital Lahore

-• Mahrukh Javaid Ghurki Trust Teaching Hospital
+• Mahrukh Javaid Lahore Medical & Dental College/Ghurki Trust Teaching Hospital

-• Areesha Fatima Allama Iqbal Medical College/ Jinnah Hospital, Lahore
+• Areesha Fatima Allama Iqbal Medical College/Jinnah hospital Lahore

-• Bushra Hassan Allama Iqbal Medical College/ Jinnah Hospital, Lahore
+• Bushra Hassan Allama Iqbal Medical College/Jinnah hospital Lahore

 Keywords: Cutaneous lichen planus (CLP), dermoscopy, diagnosis, histopathology, Wickham striae (WS)